erroronline1/caro/readme.md

 Search functionality across the application may differ slightly depending of context.

 * Editors (e.g. documents, CSV-filters) provide a search input that displays recommendations based on the input so far.
 To get the desired result one of the recommendations has to be selected fulltext.
 Available options are sorted alphabetically.
-* File search allows wildcards as `*` for any amount of any characters or `?` as any character on the given position.
+* File search allows wildcards as `*` for any amount of any characters or `?` as any character on the given position, as you know from any file search in other places.
 * All others allow wildcards as well as +mandatory, -excluded and "search in this specific order".
 Results are sorted by amount of matched terms.
+Please note, that results may contain any amount of optional matches.
+Looking for "Velcro blue 20mm" lists all products that contain either "velcro", "blue" or "20mm" as single or combined match.
+The same search with quotes does not match "blue 20mm velcro" though.

 [Content](#content)